Enjoy 15% Off Natural Stone With Your Kitchen Design. Offer ends 31 Mar 2026. Claim Offer!

 The limited width can make it challenging for multiple cooks to work simultaneously.
 Without proper design, galley kitchens can feel cramped and closed off.

-To make a galley kitchen feel more spacious, opt for light colors and reflective surfaces.
-Consider using glossy cabinets and light-colored countertops to enhance brightness and openness.
+To make a galley kitchen feel more spacious, opt for light colours and reflective surfaces.
+Consider using glossy cabinets and light-coloured countertops to enhance brightness and openness.